dgreeninger/terraform-cdk-gke-python/README.md

 - Type in `yes` to agree to connect to Terraform Cloud.
 - Select the link to the token creation api and open it in your web browser.
 - Copy the api key and paste it into the command prompt to link the docker container to Terraform Cloud.
-Run the `cdktf deploy` to deploy your stack to Terraform Cloud
+Run the `cdktf deploy` to deploy your stack to Terraform Cloud.
+As the deployment runs, you can check in on things in the GCP console.
+Finally, tear down your resources with `cdktf destroy`.